KasprzykM/playground-blog-spring/README.md

 ## About
 RESTful API service for blog-like website written in Spring.
-This project is done purely to learn Spring aspects while at the same time make something semi-useful.
+This project is done purely to learn Spring aspects while at the same time make something semi-useful, so not everything in it might make sense.
 Perhaps it will be of use for you as well.

 Features:
 * Data persistence to MySQL database.